Easy Preschool & Kindergarten Graduation Party Ideas

 Kindergarten Graduation Party Favors

-Make the graduates feel extra special with their own custom T-shirts!
-Buy plain white or colored T-shirts and let kids decorate them with fabric markers, handprints, and stickers.
-You can also pre-print “Kindergarten Graduate 2025” on the shirts and let kids add their names and drawings.
-For an even easier option, order matching shirts with the school name and graduation year.
-Have kids wear them during the ceremony for a fun, united look, and they can take them home as a keepsake.
+You can let the guest of honour feel extra special with their own custom T-shirts.
+Buy plain white or colored T-shirts and let students decorate them with fabric markers, handprints, and stickers.
+Even better, you can pre-print “Kindergarten Graduate 2025” on the shirts and let students add their names and drawings.
+You can also order matching shirts with the school name and graduation year.
+Let them wear them during the ceremony for a fun, united look, and they can take them home as a keepsake.

 Goodie Bags with Books & Treats